 Direction and Guidance for Conducting Laboratory-Based Research on Campus

-- Scheduling and Occupancy Limits: Faculty/Staff/Trainee time in labs or clinics may need to be staggered, scheduled in shifts or scheduled in alternate days, as appropriate, to reduce population density and meet the required 50% onsite occupancy limit.
+- Scheduling and Occupancy Limits: Faculty/Staff/Trainee time in labs or clinics may need to be staggered, scheduled in shifts or scheduled in alternate days, as appropriate.
 It is essential that individuals vacate buildings at or before their designated time and leave themselves ample time to clean and sanitize the lab work area before exiting.
 Schedules should be coordinated and assigned by a local manager who understands the capacity and features of individual buildings.
 Employees and trainees should not work alone, especially after hours.
 Plans should be in place for at least two people to work together, while following appropriate distancing guidelines.

 - Physical Distancing in Lab Settings: While individuals should spend most of their time at a distance of at least 6 feet from the next person, lab activities often will require brief interactions at smaller distances.
 For laboratories where the typical number of active lab personnel would exceed this density, PI’s, in consultation with their School’s Research Dean, will be responsible for determining which individuals will be allowed to work in each designated shift for their group.